onitake/canhat/README.md

 To reduce interference on the CAN bus, tuned microstrips were used to connect the CAN transceiver to the terminals on the PCB.
 The differential impedance is matched to 120Ω.
+For added fun, the pair length is matched.

 Aside from the CAN part, an additional ID EEPROM was added to conform to the HAT specification.
-JP1 is only needed to program the EEPROM - for a smaller PCB footprint, the pads can also be connected by other means.
+JP1 is only needed to program the EEPROM - for a smaller PCB footprint, the jumper can be left out.
+It is only needed during EEPROM programming and the connection can be made by other means.
-The connection can be removed after the EEPROM has been programmed.

-R5 controls the slop of the signals on the CAN bus.
+R5 controls the slope of the signals on the CAN bus.
 A 0Ω resistor should be soldered for maximum performance.

-The tantalum filter capacitor C3 is optional, but recommended.

-C5 and J3 are intended to supply 5V power to the Raspberry Pi.
-They can be left out if the Raspberry Pi is powered via USB.
+Some transceivers use the pin for other functions, refer to the respective data sheet if you don't use the recommended transceiver.

+The left side of the board is populated with a 7-24V to 5V step-down converter.
+If the Raspberry Pi is powered via USB, the components for this converter should not be soldered.

+It is also possible to power the 5V rail directly from the J5 connector.
+Solder a 0Ω into R10 to achieve this.

+:warning: **Only solder R10 if you want to power the circuit with 5V directly!**

 ## Cabling and Termination